-(1) The first person who has mental taints, and he does not know it.
-So, he will not generate desire, nor make an effort and not develop energy to get rid of that taint.
-He will pass away with a mind with attachment, anger, bewilderment, taints and impurities.
+(2) The second person who has mental taints, and he knows it.
+So, he will generate desire, make an effort and develop energy to get rid of that taint.
+He will pass away with a mind without attachment, anger, bewilderment, taints and impurities.
+It was like a bowl covered with dirt and dust.
+The owner cleaned it, used it and not discarded in the dust.
+It became cleaner and stainless.